 What Are the Financial Responsibilities of Fosters?

-All food, litter, toys, treats, collars, leashes, bowls, and any medications or treatment are provided by the Pet Alliance, pending inventory.
+All food, litter, toys, treats, collars, leashes, bowls, and any medications or treatments are provided by the Pet Alliance, pending inventory.
 There are times the foster home may have to purchase items for an animal in their care.
 This is considered a donation to the Pet Alliance and we are happy to provide an acknowledgment.

 Any medical treatment is provided by the Pet Alliance, as long as the pet is brought to one of our veterinary clinics.
 We do not reimburse for treatments provided at private veterinary clinics.
 If you have any pets of your own, we ask that they be up to date on vaccines.
 You will also need an area of your home to be able to isolate your fosters from personal pets when necessary.
 If personal pet contracts an illness from a foster pet, we will not cover the expense to treat your pet(s).